-You may earn up to 5 extra credit points on major writings and essays if you go to the writing center.
+You may earn up to 5 extra credit points on the Annotated Bibliography, Research Draft, Research Final, and all Critical Analysis Essay Drafts and Final versions if you go to the writing center.

-- A. Access the rules for essay extra credit on my Extra Credit webpage, and carefully read the rules and instructions. - B. If you take your first writing assignment (MLA Format Assignment) to the writing center, you may earn up to 10 extra credit points.
+- A. Access the rules for essay extra credit on my Extra Credit webpage, and carefully read the rules and instructions. - B. If you take your first major writing assignment (Annotated Bibliography) to the writing center, you may earn up to 10 extra credit points.
+This only applies to the first draft you turn in.
+After that, you will still get 5 points extra credit.